Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Ablation Study

 \subsection{Effectiveness of Deformable Alignment}

 We further evaluate the advantages of self-alignment mechanism.
-Three variants of comparisons are conducted, including ``w/o DASM'', optical flow-based and changing the position before relighting.
+Six variants of comparison are conducted, including ``w/o DASM'', flow-based alignment (such as AGFlow, SKFlow, and RAFT), and changing the position before relighting.
 Self-alignment module targets to align the unregistered pixels of image pairs.
 In the architecture construction, we put DASM after the SRSM.
-Optical flow-based schemes is to firstly utilize the RAFT~\cite{teed2020raft} to align image pairs.
-Numerical results and visual comparisons are depicted at Table.~\ref{tab:ablation_alignment} and Fig.~\ref{fig:misalignment_MEF} respectively.
-From the numerical results, we can observe the effectiveness of proposed mechanisms.
-Our scheme improves 2.65dB of PSNR, 23.55\% of VIF and 7.16\% of FSIM.
+Optical flow-based schemes are to utilize diverse alignment techniques to align image pairs.
+Numerical results and visual comparisons are depicted in Table.~\ref{tab:ablation_alignment} and Fig.~\ref{fig:ablation_align} respectively.
+From the numerical results, we can observe the effectiveness of the proposed mechanisms.
+Compared with RAFT-based methods, our scheme improves 14.9\% of PSNR, 26.1\% of SSIM, and 43.5\% of LPIPS.
+Our method effectively solves the pixel alignment under moderate offsets.
+Designing the MEF-oriented optical flow method is a potential direction to address the artifacts caused by the large motion.

 From the visual comparison, the fused result of ``w/o DASM'' cannot preserve enough texture details, such as the grasses.
-On the other hand, we can see that, the optical flow-based schemes cannot improve the quantitative results due to the inaccurate motion estimation caused by different illumination.
-The fused images contains more obvious artifacts.
-Meanwhile, we also discuss the suitable position of relighting.
-Obviously, the variant ``Before SRSM'' obtains the sub-optimal numerical and visual results compared with the final scheme, but has remarkable performance promotion compared with previous two variants.
-Furthermore, based on the similar intensity distribution by SRSM, the final scheme can realize the consistent improvement.
+On the other hand, we can see that the optical flow-based schemes cannot improve the quantitative results due to the inaccurate motion estimation caused by different illumination.
+The fused images contain more obvious artifacts.
+Our method effectively solves the pixel alignment under moderate offsets.
+Designing the MEF-oriented flow method is a potential direction to address the artifacts with the large motion.